rinoradCross/DietBot/README.md

 Once the backend server and Ngrok are set up, you can interact with the DineBot through your food website.
 The chatbot will handle order placement and retrieval seamlessly.

+## Future Scope

+- **Enhanced NLP Capabilities:** Improve the chatbot's understanding and responses by integrating more advanced NLP techniques.
+- **Multi-language Support:** Expand the chatbot's functionality to support multiple languages.
+- **AI-driven Recommendations:** Implement AI algorithms to provide personalized food recommendations to users.
+- **Mobile App Integration:** Develop a mobile application to complement the web-based chatbot.

 ## Contributing

 We welcome contributions to enhance DineBot!
 To contribute, please follow these steps: